rajgoel/course-scientific-programming/02-lecture/slides.md

 The **Y2K (year 2000)** problem was a very prominent example of overflow (in the decimal representation).

 Due to scarcity of memory in old computer programs, years were represented by 2-digits, i.e., the year 1999 was represented as `99`.
-The next year as `00`.
+The next year was represented as `00`.

 ---

 ### Y2038 Problem

-The ** Y2038 (year 2038)** problem, is a less known example of overflow.
+The **Y2038 (year 2038)** problem, is a less known example of overflow.

-Many Unix-based systems represent time as the number of seconds since `00:00:00 UTC on 1 January 1970`, using a signed 32-bit integer with a range $[-2^{31},2^{31}-1]$.
+Many Unix-based systems represent time as the number of seconds since `00:00:00 UTC on 1 January 1970`.
+Traditionally, a signed 32-bit integer with a range $[-2^{31},2^{31}-1]$ was used.

-The last time that can be represented with a 32-bit representation before overflow is `03:14:07 UTC on 19 January 2038`.
+The largest time that can be represented with a 32-bit representation before overflow is `03:14:07 UTC on 19 January 2038`.
 One second later it will be `20:45:52 UTC on 13 December 1901`.

 ---